conormcdevitt/Hackathon1/README.md

 - Used chatgpt to see if any of the enginetype/fuelsystem abbreviations meant the same thing
 - Used LMS for OHE transformation examples and replaced variable names
 - Used chatgpt to decide what to do with CarName in terms of encoding, decided to leave it as is based on the information I received
-- Used LMS for some examples when making graphs with plotly and seaborn
+- Used LMS for some examples when making graphs with matplotlib and seaborn

-### Media

-- The photos used on the home and sign-up page are from This Open-Source site
-- The images used for the gallery page were taken from this other open-source site

-## Acknowledgements (optional)
-* Thank the people who provided support through this project.
+- Mostly used LMS for examples on the plots made using plotly, used chatgpt to edit the height/width of the scatter matrix as I couldn't find it in the LMS